How does the grant application process work?

 What is the period for use of the funds and what outcomes are expected?

 Successful projects will have 1-2 years to complete project activities and achievement of milestones, agreed as part of the full application process.
-Successful Round 1 applicants will be expected to commence project activities in mid-2022.
+Successful Round 2 applicants will be expected to commence project activities in early 2023.

-There is no quota or minimum number of applications to be funded in Round 1.
-CUREator aims to support at least 25 pre-clinical projects and at least 11 clinical-trial stage projects over a three-year period.
+There is no quota or minimum number of applications to be funded in Round 2.
+CUREator aims to support at least 25 pre-clinical projects, at least 11 clinical-trial stage projects and at least 6 Health Security project over a three-year period.

 CUREator will run future rounds of funding over our initial 3-year funding period.
 If you are unsuccessful at the full application stage, it is essential that you address the feedback from the review process before applying again.
 Similarly, unsuccessful EOI applications are encouraged to make progress towards their objectives in any intervening period before applying again.
 Remember, a key feature of successful start-ups is their tenacity in the face of obstacles and their ability to work around (or through) constraints.